casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/accounts-and-keys.md

 0 directories, 3 files
 ```

-The public-key-hex for `Secp256k1` keys starts with 02 and is 68 bytes long:
+The public-key-hex for `Secp256k1` keys starts with 02 and is 68 characters / 33 bytes long:

 ```bash
 cat secp256k1-keys/public_key_hex